 To deal with intangible or hard-to-measure issues, I use what is called “The Ultimate Truth Statement.”
 This is a multi-step process but the general idea is this: Develop a statement that represents the most positive outcome you would like to achieve –essentially your “goal”–and write that down.
 Then write down all the ways your life will be different once you’ve achieved this goal.
 Then write down how you would “feel” if you achieved this goal.
 Then take words from all 3 of these steps and construct your present-tense Ultimate Truth Statement.
 After this, check for your level of believability by reading your statement and seeing where your subconscious says “no way that’s true” or “that’s never gonna happen” and write down all those limiting thoughts, beliefs, and attitudes.
 THIS is where you start tapping.
 You must tap away all your “resisters” first before you can ever bring your Ultimate Truth Statement into reality.
 Please call me for an appointment and I’ll take you through all the steps – this is a wonderful process for goal-setting.
 It works great for weight loss, procrastination, and success goals.

 Q. How long do I have to tap to get results?

 Traditional therapy could take months or years to resolve the same problem. keep things in perspective and realize that even the most difficult or complex cases can be resolved to completion in a fraction of the time any other therapy might hope to offer.
-Patience and Persistence are the keys to successfully resolving challenges issues.
+Patience and persistence are the keys to successfully resolving challenging issues.